 December 12, 1965, & 1966: Liza Minnelli’s career was on the rise with each year.
 Here are two articles published on this date in 1965 & 1966.
 During this time almost all articles about Liza mentioned that she was Judy’s daughter.
 Now, of course, she’s a living legend in her own right.

-December 12, 1968: While Judy’s companion John Meyer met with his lawyer David Grossberg to finalize Judy’s new recording contract, friend Annie took Judy to her dentist, Dr. Pact on West 57th Street (New York City), as a chipped tooth in the middle of her uppers was turning brown.
+December 12, 1968: While Judy’s companion John Meyer met with his lawyer David Grossberg to finalize Judy’s new recording contract, friend Annie took Judy to her dentist, Dr. Pact on West 57th Street (New York City), because a chipped tooth in the middle of her uppers was turning brown.

 While in the lobby, Judy met Sid Luft briefly, who was having root canal work done at another dentist in the same building.
 It was the last time Judy and Sid were to see each other.

-Meyer met Sid in his dentist’s office, and arrange to have a drink with him at 6:30 that night, at the King Cole bar in the St. Regis hotel.
+Meyer met Sid in his dentist’s office, and arrange to have a drink with him at 6:30 that night, at the King Cole Bar in the St. Regis hotel.
 At their meeting, Sid admitted that he had Judy’s orchestrations, that they were “safe with me.”
 He also said if Judy could pay the storage costs for the last year and a half, she could have the furniture.
 Meyer left Luft to meet Judy at the Hilton hotel where Merv Griffin had arranged for a two-room suite; He also had flowers sent over, had a piano moved in and even $250 in cash, with a note saying “just some mad money.”

 Years later, Luft confirmed with Garland historian Lawrence Schulman that this was the last time he saw Judy alive.
 He remarked that she “looked terrible.”